Get active and learn with tape! Try out these fun and creative ways to learn indoors with your preschooler or toddler!

-- Play an active tape shape game to learn shapes, and even sneak in letters! – Toddler Approved
+- Play an active tape shape game to learn shapes, and even sneak in letters from Toddler Approved.

-- Play bean bags to work on shapes and numbers. – Somewhat Muddled Musings
+- Play bean bags to work on shapes and numbers with Somewhat Muddled Musings.

-- Tape shapes and walk along them, but also count their sides and match up numbers. – I Can Teach My Child
+- Tape shapes and walk along them, but also count their sides and match up numbers, like I Can Teach My Child.

-- Match cutout shapes to big shapes taped on the floor. -Toddler Approved
+- Match cutout shapes to big shapes taped on the floor, from Toddler Approved.

 - Tape out shapes on the floor and fill them in with blocks, it takes skill to fill it up just right.

 - Check up on place value with taped number lines.